valentynkt/BackendGarden/content/notes/OAuth 2.0.md

 ### Access and Refresh Tokens

-Access tokens can be stored in different formats, the most common being the [[Json Web Tokens|Json Web Tokens]] (JSON Web Token) format.
+Access tokens can be stored in different formats, the most common being the [[JSON Web Tokens|JSON Web Tokens]] (JSON Web Token) format.
 This format allows the token to contain encrypted data, which can be securely retrieved before the token expires.
 Access tokens are often short-lived and therefore need to be re-generated upon expiration.
 Refresh tokens are used to obtain new access tokens and often have a longer lifespan than access tokens.

 ---